Essential Guide To Running Your First 100k + 100k Training Plan

 ESSENTIAL GUIDE TO RUNNING YOUR FIRST 100K + 100k TRAINING PLAN main

 Tapering is the age-old marathon training technique of letting your training peak 2 – 4 weeks before your race and gradually backing off.
-It’s a technique that means you’ve given yourself plenty of time for preparation.
+It means you’ve given yourself plenty of time for recovery and preparation for race day.

-Tapering minimises the risk of injury prior to the race and means you should arrive at the start line in the best possible condition; your muscles recover and your glycogen stores get refilled.
+Tapering minimizes the risk of injury prior to the race and means you should arrive at the start line in the best possible condition with recovered muscles and mind.

 However, you’ll often find that it’s harder to apply such a rigid structure to ultra-marathon training.
 Many seasoned ultra-runners barely taper at all – they might just relax a bit more in the week leading up to the event.

-Your taper length should therefore be determined by how well conditioned you body is.
-If you’ve only been distance running for a few months, it is worth having a 2-4 week taper before your 100k.
+Therefore, your taper length should be determined by how well-conditioned your body is.
+If you’ve only been distance running for a few months, having a 2-4 week taper before your 100K is worth it.

 This means doing your longest training run in the weeks before the race, then gradually reducing the level of training as race day approaches.